We've changed our name: the Office of State Revenue is now Queensland Revenue Office

 We use various means to communicate with our clients about their obligations and entitlements.
 This can come through assessment notices, emails, letters, phone calls, SMS, flyers and, in certain cases, face-to-face visits.

 We also understand today’s growing need to protect your personal and financial information, so we take all necessary steps to ensure this.
-To give you confidence that communication from us is genuinely from the Office of State Revenue, look for the following:
+To give you confidence that communication from us is genuinely from Queensland Revenue Office, look for the following:

 But in the interests of maintaining your online security, you may want to search for the information described in an email or SMS separately in your internet browser if you are not confident that the links provided are safe.
 You can find our content at: